carmilso/pacman-linux-hook/README.md

 ```

 ### What do we create executing the script?
-* The pacman hook in /etc/pacman.d/hooks/linux-post.hook
+* The pacman hook in `/etc/pacman.d/hooks/linux-post.hook`
-* The script to be executed with a Linux update in /usr/local/bin/linux-post-hook.sh
+* The script to be executed with a Linux update in `/usr/local/bin/linux-post-hook.sh`

 ### After updating Linux...

-If we have something like this in the `/boot/grub/grub.cfg` (with Linux 4.10.8-1):
+If we have something like this in the grub config file (with Linux 4.10.8-1):

 ```
 menuentry 'Arch Linux' --class arch --class gnu-linux --class gnu --class os $menuentry_id_option 'gnulinux-simple-43ef0b61-66cc-4d35-ab56-694452acbce8' {